 We are also dependent on Genentech and Merck for the development of the product candidates that are the subject of the Genentech Agreement and the Merck Agreement, respectively.
-If either company does not succeed in advancing any product candidate to final approval, such failure could materially harm our business.
+If either company does not succeed in advancing any product candidate to final approval, or decide to discontinue its collaboration with us, such failure or decision, could materially harm our business.